 Here’s Penrose describing his process of calculating the entropy of the initial conditions:

-We can’t skip black holes entirely, Elie.
 Part of Penrose’s genius was to discover the best method for rigorously calculating the entropy of the initial state of our universe.
-He did this by building on the discoveries of Bekenstein and Hawking in the 1970’s which showed that of all possible physical systems, black holes have, far and away, the highest entropy.
+He did this by building on the discoveries of Bekenstein and Hawking in the 1970s which showed that of all possible physical systems, black holes have, far and away, the highest entropy.
 Knowing this, we can figure out what the maximum entropy state of the universe could potentially have been, and compare it to what the initial conditions actually were.
+(As fascinating as they are, we don’t need to go into what black holes are or how scientists calculate their entropy.
+All we need to know is that nothing has higher entropy than a black hole, and therefore it’s the most likely arrangement for our universe.)

 In order to produce a universe resembling the one in which we live, the Creator would have to aim for an absurdly tiny volume of the phase space of possible universes – about 1/10^10^123 of the entire volume…This is an extraordinary figure.
 One could not possibly even write the number down in full, in the ordinary denary notation: it would be ‘1’ followed by 10^123 successive ‘0’s!
 Even if we were to write a ‘0’ on each separate proton and on each separate neutron in the entire universe -- and we could throw in all the other particles as well for good measure -- we would fall far short of writing down the figure needed.
 The precision needed to set the universe on its course is seen to be in no way inferior to all that extraordinary precision that we have already become accustomed to in the superb dynamical equations (Newton's, Maxwell's, Einstein’s) which govern the behavior of things from moment to moment.